Nick Rahall

-He began his political service in the early 1970s working in the cloak room of the U.S. Senate, as a staff member in the Senate Office of the Majority Whip from 1971-1974, and as a delegate to the Democratic National Conventions in 1972 and 1976.
+He began his political service in the early 1970s working in the cloak room of the U.S. Senate, as a staff member in the Senate Office of the Majority Whip from 1971–1974, and as a delegate to the Democratic National Conventions in 1972 and 1976.
 He was elected as a Democrat to the U.S. House of Representatives in 1976 to represent the now-defunct 4th congressional district.
 He became the representative for the 3rd congressional district when reapportionment was completed following the 1990 census.
-He was re-elected for nineteen terms, serving from January 3, 1977-January 2, 2015.
+He was re-elected for nineteen terms, serving from January 3, 1977 to January 3, 2015.

 His district included the southern, coal-dominated portion of the state, including Huntington, Bluefield, and Beckley.
 Rahall was the Ranking Member of the House Committee on Transportation and Infrastructure.